leonardothibes/express-idempotency-cache/README.md

 express-idempotency-cache
 =========================

 Idempotency middleware for [Express](https://expressjs.com) to avoid duplicate requests processing of non-idempotency verbs of HTTP.
-Like POST and DELETE, for example.
+Like PUT and POST, for example.

 Getting started
 ---------------